eduardostuart/ios-shortcut-openai-summarize/README.md

 ## Bonus/Tips

-1. If you are getting untranslated or weird characters in the response, try adding quotes around the text
 1. You can also change the language output to whatever you want.
 The default is `en-us`.

 ## Author

 [Eduardo Stuart](https://s.tuart.dev)

 Idea shared by [Jelle Prins](https://twitter.com/jelleprins/status/1616732334514122752) on [Twitter](https://twitter.com/eduardostuart/status/1616737195423059968).